Last updated: 16.07.2021

 What will happen if it rains?

 Information about what happens in inclement weather can be found here.
-Should it become necessary to shelter from the rain, please ensure your household or support bubble remains distanced from all others either under cover by the bar or by using the marquee on the lawn.
+Should it become necessary to shelter from the rain, please use all available areas front of house, and we strongly recommend that you wear a face covering.
 Umbrellas are not permitted in the auditorium or on the lawn.

 Are the productions suitable for children?